 Ignore behaviors that are irritating or will be disturbing when he is an adult, like jumping making sure never to talk to, pet or reinforce negative behavior.

-Redirecting Bad Behavior.
+Redirecting Bad Behavior

-You may also redirect bad behavior by asking your new puppy to do something else; for instance if he is jumping on you ask him to sit or lay down.
+You may also redirect bad behavior through positive reinforcement, by asking your new puppy to do something else; for instance if he is jumping on you ask him to sit or lay down.
 If he is putting his teeth on you make sure to give him something else to chew on or have him sit or lay down to break his focus on the negative behavior.

 Rotties are notorious for chewing anything and everything!
-So get him use to his crate as soon as possible.
+So get him used to his crate as soon as possible.
 Not only will this keep him and your things safe when you can’t keep an eye on him, it will also help you with puppy potty training.

 Crate Training Rottweiler Puppies